KingDragoness/travellertime-moddingkit/README.md

 # Ghost of the Seas Modding Kit [Alpha]

 Ghost of the Seas allows for modders to create islands, vehicle, database or items.
+Note that learning modding the first time can be an absolute pain.

-**Current version:** Pre-Alpha 0.3.6
+**Current version:** Pre-Alpha 0.4

-### Requirements:
+### Requirements from Package Manager:

 1. Cinemachine

 2. Unity Timeline (For cutscenes)

-3. DotTween v2